-n November 2023, the Financial Action Task Force (FATF) is set to conduct an onsite review of India's Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) measures.
-This review comes a decade after India's last appraisal by FATF in 2013, a period marked by significant global financial leaks regarding its ties with India.
+The Financial Action Task Force (FATF) is set to conduct an onsite review of India's Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) measures.
+This review comes a decade after India's last appraisal by FATF in 2013, a period marked by significant global financial leaks, regarding its ties with India.
 These leaks include the Offshore Leaks, Swiss Leaks, Panama Papers, and Paradise Papers, unveiling layers of secrecy in global financial transactions involving Indian entities.
 Notably, the US Treasury Department's Financial Crimes Enforcement Network (FinCEN) has highlighted numerous suspicious transactions involving prominent Indian nationals.
-This compilation aims to provide insights into India's preparedness for the FATF's upcoming assessment in November 2023, focusing on potential lapses in its AML and CTF vigilance.
+This compilation aims to provide insights into India's preparedness for the FATF's assessment focusing on potential lapses in its AML and CTF vigilance.

-Indo-Pak relations, marked by mistrust and political tensions, have fostered unofficial financial channels such as the hawala system, exacerbating AML and TF risks.
 The persistent persecution of minorities, India's rapid financial technology growth and traditional financial practices like gold-based transactions are other areas of concern.
 This document aims to dissect these complexities and offer a comprehensive understanding of India's financial integrity challenges in the South Asian context.